We snowboarders love nothing better than the first snowfall of winter. It signals the start of 5 beautiful months of snowboarding!

 Perhaps more of a snow wizard than a snow god, he was actually initially thought to be a “snow demon”.

 Nonetheless, he was ultimately accepted, becoming widely acknowledged for his love of snow, winter… and gifts!

 Now you know who to blame when the snow isn’t falling!

-Additionally, if the snowboard season has had a slow start… you could try a snow dance or asking a favor from one of our snow gods.
+If the snowboard season has had a slow start… you could try a snow dance.
+Or maybe even ask a favor from one of the best snow gods on the list.